Vocalise! – Sharing the joy of singing

 “This has had an amazing, positive and happy impact on my son.
 After the concert we were blown away!”
 (Parent of Year 4 participant in Vocalise!
 2019)

 “The children have gained so much confidence and are so proud of themselves” (Year 5 teacher, 2019)

 “What I like about singing with The Bach Choir is that they’re fun and they support my school and different schools” (Year 4 participant in Vocalise!
 2019)

-The Bach Choir Outreach Programme is now established as an outstanding example of spreading the skill and enjoyment of singing as widely as possible.
-Since 2010 volunteers from The Bach Choir have come together to sing with primary school children in London, through workshops, rehearsals and performances.
+Vocalise!, The Bach Choir’s outreach programme, is now established as an outstanding example of spreading the skill and enjoyment of singing as widely as possible.
+Since 2010 volunteers from The Bach Choir have come together to sing with primary school children in London in workshops, rehearsals and performances.

-Each year the Programme culminates in a performance at a leading London venue.
-In June 2017 we will return to St John’s Smith Square with hundreds of primary school children to perform The Pied Piper of Hamelin by Ian Assersohn, which was the winning entry to our 2016 Composers Competition, and other songs and music themed on ‘animals’.
+In June 2017 we graced the stage of St John’s Smith Square with more than 250 children to perform The Pied Piper of Hamelin by Ian Assersohn, which was the winning entry to our 2016 Composers Competition, and other songs and music on the theme of animals.

 In March 2019 Vocalise! began working with a new client group through piloting a singing project in a care home for people living with dementia.
 To find out more about this pilot project and the schools programme, visit the About page.